my-devices/meta-reflector-aws/README.md

 Replace the host name (and, if necessary, username) with the values for your specific instance.

-Then run the following commands to create a new user account and grant the user access to the `reflector` database:
+Then run the following commands to create the `reflector` database and a new user account and grant the user access to the `reflector` database:

 ```
+MariaDB [(none)]> CREATE DATABASE reflector CHARACTER SET utf8;
 MariaDB [(none)]> GRANT SELECT, INSERT, UPDATE, DELETE, INDEX, CREATE, DROP, TRIGGER, ALTER ON reflector.* TO 'reflector'@'%' IDENTIFIED BY 'reflector';
 MariaDB [(none)]> quit
 ```